yogsototh/Scratch/multi/blog/programming-language-experience.md

 en: But it isn't so popular.
 en: Behind C++ there is a large community to help new users and to write libraries.
 en: Furthermore, I preferred working with C++.
+en: At that time I programmed a lot with C and like its syntax.

 ### Java

+<%=leftblogimage("grail.jpg","Holy Grail from the Monty Python")%>

 fr: On continue vers les langages objets.
 Alors, à une époque où j'en ai entendu parler, c'était _le Graal_ !
 en: The first time I heard about Java it was _le Grail_!

 fr: La portabilité, votre programme marchera partout.
 Il était orienté objet.
 Incrusté à l'intérieur il y avait des concepts d'architecture qui empêchent de faire n'importe quoi...
 Sauf que.
 en: Perfect portability, your program will work on all platform.
-en: There was incrusted inside the language architecture concepts to help limit mistakes, and force you to use good programming habits...
-But.
+en: There was incrusted inside the language architecture concepts to help limit mistakes, and force you to use good programming habits.
+But...

 fr: Sauf qu'il est incroyablement verbeux.
 fr: Et que les limitations sont très désagréables si on sait ce que l'on fait.